All Episodes

 The whole Mueller issue is done.

-You looked at that evidence.
+You looked at that evidence, and you did.

 I mean, what's the fundamental difference between your view and his?

-And uh a group of us uh spent a lot of time doing that and determined that uh both as a matter of law, many of the instances would not amount to obstruction.
+We analyzed the law and the facts, and a group of us spent a lot of time doing that and determined that both as a matter of law, many of the instances would not amount to obstruction.

-That's a matter of law.
+As a matter of law.

-It was a matter of law.
+As a matter of law.

-Uh a lot of the legal analysis and the report, it did not reflect the views of the department.
+It did not reflect the views of the department.

 It was the views of a particular lawyer or lawyers.

-All right, that was the attorney general on CBS and being very, very clear, uh the biggest development after the nine and a half minute rant by Robert Muller, which was basically a pleading to Jerry Nadler and company, please don't call me to testify because he does not want to be questioned.
+And being very, very clear, the biggest development after the nine and a half minute rant by Robert Mueller, which was basically a pleading to Jerry Nadler and company, please don't call me to testify because he does not want to be questioned.

-I tell you now, he does not want to be questioned by the likes of Jim Jordan, Devin Nunes, uh, Mark Meadows, and others.
+I tell you now, he does not want to be questioned by the likes of Jim Jordan, Devin Nunes, Mark Meadows, and others.

 When did he know there was no collusion?